 In addition, an Industrial chemistry module may be chosen at the College of Engineering and Architecture of Fribourg EIA-HTA (University of Applied Sciences of Western Switzerland HES-SO).

 Each module consists of lectures where you acquire new knowledge and the capacity to design synthetic paths or interpret spectra as an example.
 There are seminars where you learn to study literature and to communicate about science.
-And finally, since chemistry is not only knowledge, but, perhaps primarily, the «power to do», you will spend nearly one half of your time in laboratories where you'll acquire the capacity to make (synthesize) desired compounds, characterize their properties, and to determine the structure of unknown compounds.
+Eventually, since chemistry is not only knowledge, but also (perhaps primarily) «know how», an entire module (research) is dedicated to experimental and laboratory work.
+Here you will acquire the capacity to make (synthesise) desired compounds, characterise their properties, and to determine the structure of unknown compounds.
+For the programme «Chemistry, option Chemistry, Communication and Innovation» (120 ECTS credits), a compulsory additional module of 30 ECTS credits is foreseen, containing courses that will allow you to acquire «soft skills» aimed at developing the ability to write scientific papers and articles, project planning and advanced statistical interpretation of experimental results, innovation and entrepreneurship.
+An internship at another university or in industry, in Switzerland or abroad, is planned to allow you to refine your professional skills.

 Academic and career openings